 Prerequisite:

-This class will examine the relationship between mind and brain based upon current philosophical and empirical perspectives.
+This class examines the relationship between mind and brain based upon current philosophical and empirical perspectives.

 Seminar course explores the basic principles of attachment theory and an analysis of attachment relationships (e.g., parent-child, romantic partners) at various points in the lifespan.
 May include a service-learning component.
 Reading/writing intensive.

-Human Flourishing will explore what is constructive, beautiful and healthy about human beings and their social interactions.
-This course will provide familiarity with the Positive Psychology movement and what it brings to the social psychology table that helps us understand and improve ourselves and the communities in which we reside (e.g. our relationships, workplaces).
-Some of the section topics will include: healthy relationships and their benefits, happiness as both a cause and an effect of positive outcomes, distinguishing positive emotions (e.g. awe, elevation, gratitude) and their outcomes, and the importance of personal well-being for the workplace and our economy.
+Human Flourishing explores what is constructive, beautiful and healthy about human beings and their social interactions.
+This course provides familiarity with the Positive Psychology movement and what it brings to the social psychology table that helps us understand and improve ourselves and the communities in which we reside (e.g. our relationships, workplaces).
+Some of the section topics include: healthy relationships and their benefits, happiness as both a cause and an effect of positive outcomes, distinguishing positive emotions (e.g. awe, elevation, gratitude) and their outcomes, and the importance of personal well-being for the workplace and our economy.
 Reading/writing intensive.

 Topic to be determined by faculty.